AVA-VLA: Improving Vision-Language-Action models with Active Visual Attention: Experiments

 \subsection{Experimental Setup}

-We conduct experiments on three challenging settings: the LIBERO \cite{liu2023libero} and CALVIN \cite{mees2022calvin} benchmarks for evaluation in simulation environments, and a real-world table-mounted Mobile ALOHA robot with four test tasks, to validate the sim-to-real transferability and practical applicability of our method.
-We use the open-sourced OpenVLA-OFT \cite{openvla-oft} as our foundation model, which consists of a two-branch vision encoder (DINOv2 and SigLIP) and a LLaMA2-7B backbone \cite{touvron2023llama}. \textit{The implementation details are put in Appendix \ref{sec:app_imp}.}
+We conduct experiments on three challenging settings: the LIBERO \cite{liu2023libero} and CALVIN \cite{mees2022calvin} benchmarks for evaluation in simulation environments, and a real-world table-mounted Mobile ALOHA robot with four test tasks, to validate the sim-to-real transferability of our method.
+We use the open-source OpenVLA-OFT \cite{openvla-oft} as our foundation model, which consists of a two-branch vision encoder (DINOv2 and SigLIP) and a LLaMA2-7B backbone \cite{touvron2023llama}. \textit{Due to space limitations, implementation details are provided in Appendix \ref{sec:app_imp}.}

 \textbf{LIBERO.} LIBERO \cite{liu2023libero} is a benchmark for lifelong robot learning.
 It uses a Franka Emika Panda arm in MuJoCo, with datasets split into four suites: LIBERO-Spatial, LIBERO-Object, LIBERO-Goal, and LIBERO-Long.
 It contains 5,000 episodes across 100 tasks.
 Data includes RGB images, proprioceptive states, and delta actions, with procedural generation for diversity. \textit{LIBERO+ \cite{fei2025libero} is a challenging LIBERO-based benchmark, which offers a robust benchmarking framework with 7 perturbation dimensions and 21 sub-dimensions.
 It allows users to assess model performance across various challenges systematically.
 We conduct additional experiments on the LIBERO+ benchmark, and the results are put in Appendix \ref{sec:app_add}.}